-- Youth Partner is someone who has lived experienced in one or more systems.
+- Someone who has lived experienced in one or more systems.

-- Youth Partner is an individual who has their own original story.
+- An individual who has their own original story.

-- There are development and practice of leadership and advocacy skills and a place where an equal partnership is valued.
+- Development and practice of leadership and advocacy skills and a place where an equal partnership is valued.

 - Youth are empowered in their planning process from the beginning and have a voice in what will work for them.